 From cigar shops to Little Havanna, Cuban culture has a significant presence in Miami.
 Lucky for the locals, this also means a Cuban inspired culinary scene.
 Flan, a creamy dessert made of egg, Arroz con Leche, Rice Pudding with coconut, and Pastelitos, a filled puff pastry, staple desserts in Cuba.
-If you’re looking to taste one of these delicious treats, and wondering, "Where are the best Cuban bakeries in Miami?", here’s a list of bakeries where you don't need a passport to get that unforgettable, mind-blowing sweet taste of Cuba.
+If you’re looking to taste one of these delicious treats, and wondering, "Where are the best Cuban bakeries in Miami?", here’s a list of bakeries in Miami where you don't need a passport to get that unforgettable, mind-blowing sweet taste of Cuba.

 Breadman Miami- Carb lovers unite!
-Breadman Miami offers burgers, sandwiches, pastelitos, and specialty pastries in a hip enviroment Their pastelitos are to die and possibly kill for with its unique flavors such as pizza or guava cheese.
+Breadman Miami offers burgers, sandwiches, pastelitos, and specialty pastries in a hip environment Their pastelitos are to die and possibly kill for with its unique flavors such as pizza or guava cheese.
 While traditional desserts are offered, some other menu options have a twist on them as well.
 For a taste of what’s new, swing by one of the two locations- 5804 W 20 AVE or 8100 SW 8 Street.

 El Brazo Fuerte Bakery - Known as “Miami and Pembroke Pine’s finest Cuban and French pastry shop”, El Brazo Fuerte Bakery has friendly service and affordable prices.
 If you're looking for variety, pastelitos are available in guava, cream cheese, guava and cream cheese, beef, ham, tuna or coconut flavor.
 Pair one of these pastelitos with café con leche for a treat of a lifetime.